DoctorNeuron/neuron-earth-travelogue-content/transit/content/transjakarta.md

 So, take this.
 I lived in Jakarta for almost 2 years.
 I don't have any private vehicles.
 I cannot drive because I am broke.
 I cannot walk because this is a car-centric city and motorbikes are reckless as f--k (golden ticket to ER).
 Sure, I have a plan to own a bicycle, yet still comes short to fulfill my transportation needs.

 Looking at the title, I am sure you already guessed what I want to talk about.
-If you still prefer cars to clog our traffic, I understand 🙂.
+If you still prefer cars to clog our traffic and restrict our mobility, I understand 🙂.

 ## Yay Public Transportation